qitianshi/cpp-computing2020/Sort/Notes.md

 The algorithm then copies the contents of the left and right subarrays to be merged.
 In this implementation, the original array is directly overwritten with the new values instead of swapping or reorganizing values.

-`firstSubarrayIndex` and `secondSubarrayIndex` are markers that indicate where the next element from either subarray should be taken from.
-Anything before them has already been written back into the main array.
-Similarly, `mergedArrayIndex` indicates the position in the main array to which new elements will be added.
+`mergedArrayIndex` indicates the position in the main array to which new elements will be added.

 The first `while` loop is the only part where comparison between the left and right subarrays takes place.
 The algorithm chooses the smaller of the values from the front of either subarray and places it into the main array by overwriting the existing value (which is why the left and right subarrays first need to be copied into a temporary array).
 This loop ends when either the left or right subarray has been completely inserted into the main array.

 Only one of the final two `while` loops will be run.
-Because the first `while` loop breaks immediately when either one subarray has been inserted, it’s likely that the other subarray has still not been depleted.
+Because the first `while` loop ends immediately when either one subarray has been inserted, it’s likely that the other subarray has still not been depleted.
 Thus, depending on which one it is, one of the final two `while` loops will fill in the remainder.
 Because the remaining elements guaranteed to both be in order and also be greater than the last element inserted by the first `while` loop, it’s unnecessary to do any more sorting and the remaining elements can be directly inserted.

 Merge sort has a time complexity of O(n log n), and is efficient with large lists.